Find out how much you can afford today

 Once you’ve added these amounts together, you need to deduct any costs of buying a home, moving and renovating, as well as any savings safety-net you want to keep.

-The final sum is the amount you have available as a deposit that you feel you can afford to put down towards the cost of your home.
+The final sum is the amount you have available as a deposit that you can put down towards the cost of your home.
 Read more in our guide How much deposit do I need to buy a house.

 Can I get a mortgage without a deposit?